typicel/markdown-site/content/home.md

-# Hi
+# Hello

-This is my (new) website where I'll be posting anything I've created or things I'm currently working on.
+I work on things that sometimes go on the Internet.

-I'm currently busy with school so I don't have a lot of time to make things on my own time, but I'll try.
+If you want to look at things I'm working on currently, check [here.](/now) If you want to see things I've already made, check [here.](/projects)

-If you want to look at things I'm working on currently, check [here.](/now) If you want to see things I've made already, check [here.](/projects)
+If you ned to reach me, you can email me at `mail @ this domain` I'm also available on [Github](https://github.com/typicel) and [Twitter](https://twitter.com/endatronix)